buildlet/BUILDLet.PowerShell.PackageMaker/README.md

 - "Build.ps1": Build script.
 - "Build.ini": Setting file.
-- "Get-Settings.ps1": Utility command to get settings from INI file customized for this build script.
+- ~~"Get-Settings.ps1": Utility command to get settings from INI file customized for this build script.~~
-- "Update-Readme.ps1": Utility command to update readme file customized for this build script.
+- ~~"Update-Readme.ps1": Utility command to update readme file customized for this build script.~~
+- "New-ReleaseNotes.ps1": Utility command to create Release Notes as HTML file including version information of this release.

 Dummy package consists of the followings.